rsms/smisk/docs/source/library/smisk.config.rst

 Configuration file syntax
 -------------------------------------------------

-The configuration syntax is basically a Python script which is ``eval`` ed into a dict:
+The configuration syntax is `JSON <http://www.ietf.org/rfc/rfc4627.txt>`__-compliant and should represent a dictionary:

 .. code-block:: javascript